Catalog 2024-2025

 Intermediate Mixed-Media 3-D

 As a continuation of the beginning class, this course is a more intensive study of creative problem-solving in 3-dimensional art using a variety of materials and processes.
 It includes more self-directed studio projects, research assignments, group critiques, and individual attention from the instructor.
-Perequisite: ARTS 210
+Prerequisite: ARTS 210

 ARTS 210